code-iai/ROSIntegration/README.md

     * `ROSBridgeSeverPorts` A list of rosbridge server ports.
 Each element pairs with the corresponding element in `ROSBridgeSeverHosts`.
       * Note 1: In an older version, this was just a single value `ROSBridgeSeverPort`.
 Now, you can connect to any number of rosbridge servers.
       * Note 2: If the number of elements in this array differs from the length of `ROSBridgeSeverHosts`, then the unpaired elements will be skipped.
 And if you remove all entries in this array, then the plugin will use a default value of 9090.
+    * `ROSVersion`: Indicate the ROS version that you are using.
+Only options are 1 or 2.

   * Open Project Settings > Maps and Modes, and set the GameInstance to match **your new GameInstance object**, not `ROSIntegrationGameInstance`